andybalaam/graft/README.md

 * `1.5*z:S` means multiply width by 1.5 times, and step forward.

+To do something several times, write a number, then the function to call, either using a function name, or making a little function then and there:

+* `2:S` means step twice.
+* `36:{+d:S}` means turn then step 36 times.

 ## Special variables

 Graft contains some variables with special meanings: